 - Ted Pedersen, story editor of Skysurfer Strike Force, has posted the series bible here.

-- The entire Transformers Aligned continuity, which includes Transformers Prime, has one.
+- The entire Transformers Aligned Universe, which includes Transformers Prime'', has one.

 - Part of a series bible for Batman: The Animated Series found it's way online at one point.
 Oddly, it lists Gentleman Ghost among the characters, despite none of the writers actually using him.